 If the biggest brand vanished, would conversation hearts still be the most popular candy?
-Not even close.
+Not even close, homey.

 Sweethearts were made by the New England Confectionery Company.
 Necco, for short.
+You know them as the makers of Necco wafers.
 And despite the Great Necco Wafer Panic of 2018, the company was not able to be saved.
 Necco is dead, and so are SweetHearts for now.

 There are competing brands, but SweetHearts is the original, most recognized and most favored.
 SweetHearts' hold some level of sentimental value for most people in the US.
 Their nostalgia factor is strong.